martin-ger/esp_wifi_repeater/README.md

 If you now want the router to publish e.g. only Vdd, its IP, and the command line output, set the mqtt_mask to 0x0001 | 0x0002 | 0x0040 (= "set mqtt_mask 0043").

 # ENC28J60 Ethernet Support
-The esp_wifi_repeater now includes support for an ENC28J60 Ethernet NIC connected via SPI (Thanks to Andrew Kroll https://github.com/xxxajk for his great work on getting right).
+The esp_wifi_repeater now includes support for an ENC28J60 Ethernet NIC connected via SPI (Thanks to Andrew Kroll https://github.com/xxxajk for his great work on getting right), if you switch on the HAVE_ENC28J60 compile option in "user_config.h".
 The Ethernet interface will support about 1 Mbps when the ESP is running an 160 MHz.
 Switching the AP interface on and using the Ethernet as uplink will turn the esp_wifi_repeater into a cheap AP for WiFi devices (e.g. other ESPs).

 The connection via SPI has to be:
 ```